In the world of market research,

-Even with customer feedback that is received by way of surveys, there is a huge wealth of data that can be leveraged using Machine Learning Algorithms and Predictive Analytics.
-Today it is possible to train machines to read and analyse text across millions of comments, quickly and accurately.
+There is a huge wealth of data in customer feedback surveys that can be mined using Machine Learning Algorithms.
+Now a days, it’s possible to train machines to read and analyse text across millions of comments, quickly and accurately.

-This article talks about how to use Machine Learning to analyse your open ended comments.
+Therefore, this article explains how we use Sentiment and Text Analytics to analyse open ended comments.

 Renowned analyst, Meta S. Brown, defines Text Analytics as converting text into conventional data.